Webinar: Impact of Public Health Emergencies (PHEs) on Sexual and Reproductive Health and Rights (SRHR) Services in Africa [30 October 2025]

 - https://dullahomarinstitute.org.za/events/webinar-impact-of-public-health-emergencies-phes-on-sexual-and-reproductive-health-and-rights-srhr-services-in-africa-18-september-2025

-- The Socio-Economic Rights Project at the Dullah Omar Institute, University of the Western Cape, in collaboration with the Centre for Human Rights, University of Pretoria, invites you to a webinar to reflect on how public health emergencies expose the fragility of Africa’s health systems and to examine their impact on SRHR—highlighting why protecting women, adolescents, and marginalized groups from being left behind when essential services collapse is vital.
+- The Dullah Omar Institute, University of the Western Cape, in collaboration with the Centre for Human Rights, University of Pretoria, warmly invites you to a webinar.
+The webinar examines how public health emergencies impact sexual and reproductive health and rights (SRHR) in Africa, highlighting the fragile state of Africa’s health systems.

 - What news: SER